iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 **Proof**

 The proof is direct.
-The function $\widetilde{\mathcal M}(\cdot; y)$ is a $L$ strongly convex function with minimizer $Ty$ and hence it has admits quadratic growth condition around its minimizer, which gives the  strictly weaker inequality (See [Strong Convexity, Equivalences and Implications](../Strong%20Convexity,%20Equivalences%20and%20Implications.md) for more information about this property) for all $x \in Q$:
+The function $\widetilde{\mathcal M}(\cdot; y)$ is a $L$ strongly convex function with minimizer $Ty$ and hence it has admits quadratic growth condition around its minimizer, which gives the  strictly weaker inequality (See [Strong Convexity, Equivalences and Implications](../Strong%20Convexity,%20Equivalences%20and%20Implications.md) for more information about this property).
+Using only this implications of strong convexity, we have for all $x \in Q$:

 $$
 {\small